 The intensity of your workload and hours required can depend on the publication and whether it's a daily, weekly or monthly title.

 - The work is desk-based, but can include visits to meetings, launches and other events.

-- The work environment can be competitive and stressful, with high levels of pressure as deadlines approach.
-Despite this, job satisfaction is often high because results of your work are readily visible.
+- The work environment can be competitive and stressful, with pressure as deadlines approach.
+Despite this, job satisfaction is often high because the results of your work are readily visible.

 - Freelance work is an option for sub-editors with some experience.
 This can offer increased flexibility, broader experience and the chance to earn a higher salary.

-- Sub-editing can offer a route into other areas of journalism and publishing, though it is more often something people move into after gaining experience as a reporter.
+- Sub-editing can offer a route into other areas of journalism and publishing, though it's more often something people move into after gaining experience as a reporter.